User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

 \subsubsection{Annotation tool}

-We created a custom annotation tool for labeling conversations so that we could visualize the turn-by-turn interactions of the user and model responses easily (see Figure \ref{fig:wildchat-annotation}).
-Annotators could mark both the intention of a conversation as well as any potential user misconceptions using our pre-defined set of tags, or create a new tag.
-There was also an option to leave open-ended comments about a conversation.
-The tool with our final labelings is available at \hyperlink{https://wildchat-website.hpcc.eu.org/}{https://wildchat-website.hpcc.eu.org/}.
+We created a custom annotation tool to visualize turn-by-turn interactions between users and model responses (Figure \ref{fig:wildchat-annotation}).
+Annotators could mark potential misconceptions using pre-defined tags or create new tags, and leave open-ended comments.
+The tool with final labelings is available at \hyperlink{https://wildchat-website.hpcc.eu.org/}{https://wildchat-website.hpcc.eu.org/}.